Oatmeal is a great source of all the essential nutrients needed by the body.

-Breakfast is often considered the most important meal of the day and oats have slowly become a beloved part of morning routines the world over.
+Breakfast is often considered the most important meal of the day and oatmeal has slowly become a beloved part of morning routines the world over.
 While it is a staple in places like Europe, North America, and Russia, it wasn’t until recently that developing countries turned to oats.
-Naturally, this begs the question, what is oats?
-Simply put, oats are grains from the Avena sativa plant and are loaded with fibre, vitamins, and minerals.
-They are among the healthiest whole grains available and are a great source of all the essential nutrients needed by the body.
-There are a few different types of oatmeal, such as quick-cooking, steel cut, rolled, crushed, oat groat, and instant.
+Oatmeal is a great source of all the essential nutrients needed by the body.
+Oats are grains from the Avena sativa plant and are loaded with fiber, vitamins, and minerals.
+They are among the healthiest whole grains available.
+There are different types of oatmeal, such as quick-cooking, steel-cut, rolled, crushed, oat groat, and instant.

 All of these are the different ways in which oats are processed to facilitate cooking, without which they aren’t suitable for consumption.
-Oats nutrition value is a definitely the hero of this grain, especially since it contains avenanthramides.
+The nutritional value of oatmeals is definitely the hero of this grain, especially since it contains avenanthramides.
 Experts believe that this unique group of antioxidants can protect against heart disease and whole oats are the only food source that provides it.